yugabyte/yugabyte-spark-workshop/README.md

 ### What will we build in this workshop?

 - A Spark application with Yugabyte Spark Cassandra connector to interact with Yugabye cloud to demonstrate how Yugabyte suppports Json data natively
   - Read from YugabyteDB table
   - Perform ETL operation
--
+  - Write back to YugabyteDB
+  - Column pruning and predicate pushdown

 ## Agenda